jimbrig/JimsObsidianVault/Guides/R Development/Setting up R and RStudio on Ubuntu.md

 ## Testing

-When you re-open [[RStudio]] after running the script, you'll see an output like this:
+When you re-open [[Reference/Technology/Programming/Tools/IDEs/RStudio]] after running the script, you'll see an output like this:

 ```R
 install.packages("devtools")